 - Home office expenses

-There are two methods for claiming a tax deduction for your vehicle:
+There are two methods for claiming tax deductions for your vehicle as an Uber driver:

 Instant Asset Write-Off

 Small business owners have access to the $30,000 instant asset write-off for capital expenses.
-The cost of a vehicle used for businesses can be instantly deducted.
-This may come in handy when purchasing a new or second hand car.
+This means you can instantly deduct the cost of a vehicle used for business purposes.
+This is one of the most important Uber driver tax deductions to know about and may come in handy when purchasing a new or secondhand car for rideshare driving.

 Driving for Uber, Lyft and other ride-sharing services has become popular in Australia, offering an easy way to earn money on a flexible schedule.
 However, it’s crucial that you understand the tax implications described above before accepting your first ride. if you’re not 100% confident that you know what you need to do to stay on the ATO’s good side, contact ITP today.
 Our skilled tax professionals have a deep understanding of the rules surrounding the Uber and ride-sharing economy.
 They can guide you through the process of setting up your business and fill you in on everything you need to do in order to maximise your tax claims.
 Speak with a Tax Professional today.